 It’s like what Gandhi said, “be the change you seek”.

-It’s what Eating Enlightenment is all about – realizing you have an inner beauty and practicing habits so that you live in alignment with your inner light.
+It’s what Eating Enlightenment is all about – realizing you have an inner beauty, can be healthy at any size, and practicing habits so that you live in alignment with your inner light.

 Here are a few common ways in which you dull and darken your inner beauty:

 - Superiority based on someone else’s problems or short falls

 - Inferiority based on someone else’s assumed positive qualities